ubclxing/Statistical_Learning_Short_Course_at_Data_Science_Bootcamp_USask_13June2023/README.md

 # Statistical Learning Short Course
 Welcome to the Statistical Machine Learning Bootcamp!
-This bootcamp is designed to provide you with learning opportunities on machine learning and statistical software, R, with a focus on data management, reproducibility, visualization, and statistical learning methods.
+This bootcamp is designed to provide you with learning opportunities on machine learning and the popular statistical software R. Using R and Rstudio, this bootcamp will focus on data management, reproducibility, visualization, and statistical learning methods.
 ## Date and Location
 - Date: June 13th, 2023
 - Location: HLTH B450 (Health Science Building, B Wing)